gaphor/gaphor/docs/framework.md

 ### event_manager

-This is the central compoment used for event dispatching.
+This is the central component used for event dispatching.
 Every service that does something with events (both sending and receiving) depends on this component.